ShannonSimpson/Shape-Creator/README.md

 Input to the program will consist of raw text in a series of words, numbers, or symbols.

 The commands used will be:
-# rows – Generate the two-dimensional vector with the specified number of rows
+number of rows – Generate the two-dimensional vector with the specified number of rows
           (note that “#” will be replaced with an integer)

-# columns – Generate the two-dimensional vector with the specified number of columns
+number of columns – Generate the two-dimensional vector with the specified number of columns
           (note that “#” will be replaced with an integer)

 all c – Use the specified character (“c” will be replaced with a non-space, non-numeric character)